 The growth of CCS is gaining momentum in the US, with major oil and gas producers giving the technology high priority as they respond to pressure to decarbonize.
 Supportive federal policies such as the 45Q tax credit system, combined with the country’s existing network of CO2 pipelines and available storage capacity have given the US CCS sector a head-start, while the recent emergence of plans for low-carbon industrial clusters have provided new opportunities to deploy the technology across a range of sectors.

 PE Live Podcasts presents a new series: "Operational Technology (OT) Cybersecurity – the vital next step in digitalisation" in association with Hexagon Asset Lifecycle Intelligence.
-The first episode is launching this week, 30 June 2022, followed by episodes 2 and 3 in the autumn.
+The first episode was launched on 30 June 2022.
+Episodes 2 and 3 coming this autumn.

 More than 130 countries have set or are developing net-zero targets but making these transitions is an immense task and everyone needs to pitch in: business, politics, and society.
 It starts with being transparent about climate contributions, which creates accountability and helps us make informed decisions.

 The path to net zero will involve higher prices and society will have to face new paradigms with more conscious consumption.
 We may not be able to solve climate change as individuals, but the choices we make do matter.
 Carbon pricing, for example, would offer companies an incentive to incorporate climate risks into the cost of doing business.
 And reforming fossil fuel subsidies would allow clean energy to compete on a level playing field.